 The fin whale has been the focus of exploitation since the advent of both vessels fast enough to catch them and harpoon guns effective in killing them.
 See below under Hunting methods for a description of the methods currently used in Iceland and Greenland.

-The fin whale has mainly been utilised as a resource of initially oil for industrial purposes until the 1930s and 1940s, and then later more as an important food resource.
-Bones and offal have traditionally been either discarded or processed and used as fertilizer.
+The main parts of the whale anatomy targeted for utilisation have changed over time.
+Until the 1930s and 1940s, fin whales were mainly utilised as a resource of oil for industrial purposes.
+Later they became an important food resource.
+Bones and offal have traditionally been either discarded or processed and used as fertiliser.

-The main parts of the whale anatomy targetted for utilisation have changed over time.
-In recent times for example, the baleen, originally highly prized, has been redundant, and increasingly as much as possible of the whale has been used for food.
-The blubber, originally used for oil production, has been of less importance.
-It is the red muscle – especially the back and side fillets – that are the most desirable sources of meat for human consumption.
+In recent times, the baleen, which was originally highly prized has become redundant.
+The blubber, originally used for oil production, has also become of less importance.
+It is the red muscle – especially the back and side fillets – that are now the most desirable parts of the whales and are used as sources of meat for human consumption.

-Fin whales were only caught in the Faroe Islands from modern whaling times in the last 1800s, when whaling stations were also developed.
+Fin whales were only caught in the Faroe Islands after the late 1800s, when whaling stations were also developed.
 There were seven stations in total, the first (Gjanoyri) opening in 1894.

 After flensing at the whaling station, the blubber was rendered to oil and used for margarine production.
 Skeletons and entrails were thrown back to the sea.
 The meat was used for human consumption, either boiled or fried.
-The tongue stock, veined with fat, was also used but had to be salted for some days and then boiled and served with horseradish cream sauce (Bloch pers. comm.).
+The tongue stock, veined with fat, was also used but had to be salted for some days.
+It was then boiled and served with horseradish cream sauce (Bloch pers. comm.).

 The meat of the fin whale has never been successfully marketed within Norway.
-However some export of fin whale meat to Japan took place in the 20th century.
+However, some export of fin whale meat to Japan took place in the 20th century.